bwagner77/docs-test/function/testing.md

 Add a separate test class for each function.
 Use the following naming convention for the test case methods (facts and theories):

 UnitOfWork_Scenario_ExpectedBehavior

 When writing tests, use the Arrange, Act, Assert (AAA) pattern.
 Test all non-trivial code paths (happy path and edge cases).
 Ensure both positive and negative testing scenarios are developed.

+The following example has two test methods for the function.
+Notice that Moq and AutoFixture packages were added from NuGet to assist with faking data and service dependencies.

 ``` csharp
 using AutoFixture;